canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 For the beta release's preparation, all uploads are queued and subject to manual approval by the release team.
-Changes to packages that affect beta release images (flavours included) require release team approval before uploading.
+Changes to packages that affect beta release images (flavours included) require the release team's approval before uploading.
 Uploads for packages that do not affect images will generally be accepted as time permits.